 It's also a very handy fan, mustering up a decent breeze, but remaining quiet up to about the 60 per cent power setting.
 On higher speeds there is a bit of a whoosh, as you'd imagine.
 Turning up the speed also increases air purifying power, but there's also an Auto mode that reacts to potent puffs of micro-particles and gases.

-As the app and remote also add scheduling, and a quiet and energy-saving night mode, and show you all manner of graphs about the air quality and temperature, we feel that the Pure Cool does justify its price.
+As the app and remote also add scheduling, a quiet and energy-saving night mode, and the ability to show you all manner of graphs about the air quality and temperature, we feel that the Pure Cool does justify its price.
 There's even adjustable oscillation, via the app.

 Fear not if you find it a bit financially testing, however.
 You could opt, instead, for the Dyson Pure Cool desk fan, which is a smaller version of this tower model with the same tech but a smaller price tag.